 Sample node

 You can use Sample nodes to select a subset of records for analysis, or to specify a proportion of records to discard.
-A variety of sample types are supported, including stratified, clustered, and nonrandom (structured) samples.
+Various sample types are supported, including stratified, clustered, and nonrandom (structured) samples.

 Sampling can be used for several reasons:

-• To improve performance by estimating models on a subset of the data.
-Models estimated from a sample are often as accurate as those derived from the full dataset, and may be more so if the improved performance allows you to experiment with different methods you might not otherwise have attempted.
+- To improve performance by estimating models on a subset of the data.
+Models that are estimated from a sample are often as accurate as models derived from the full data set.
+And they can be even more accurate if you can use the improved performance to experiment with more methods than you might otherwise attempt.

 Types of samples

 Clustered samples.
 Sample groups or clusters rather than individual units.
 For example, suppose you have a data file with one record per student.
-If you cluster by school and the sample size is 50%, then 50% of schools will be chosen and all students from each selected school will be picked.
-Students in unselected schools will be rejected.
-On average, you would expect about 50% of students to be picked, but because schools vary in size, the percentage may not be exact.
+If you cluster by school and the sample size is 50%, then 50% of schools are chosen and all students from each of the selected schools are picked.
+Students in the other schools are ignored.
+On average, you would expect about 50% of students to be picked, but because schools vary in size, the percentage might not be exact.
 Similarly, you could cluster shopping cart items by transaction ID to make sure that all items from selected transactions are maintained.

 Systematic or 1-in-n sampling.
 When selection at random is difficult to obtain, units can be sampled systematically (at a fixed interval) or sequentially.